manuelbieh/react-book/hooks/hooks-api.md

 # Hooks API

-In this chapter I want to summarize all the hooks which are available to us internally and describe how they can be used and when.
+In this chapter I want to summarize all the hooks which are available to us internally and describe how and when they can be used.
 The official React documentation differentiates between three basic Hooks and seven additional hooks.
 These additional hooks are often used for very specific use cases \(such as performance optimizations\) or they are extensions of the basic hooks.

 The three **basic hooks** which I mentioned briefly beforehand are: